-On July 24, 2019, we entered into a Securities Purchase Agreement with the Purchasers providing for the issuance and sale to the Purchasers of an aggregate of 700 shares of our Series I Convertible Preferred Stock for gross proceeds of \$700,000.
+On July 24, 2019, we entered into a Securities Purchase Agreement with the Purchasers providing for the issuance and sale to the Purchasers of an aggregate of 700 shares of our Series I Convertible Preferred Stock for gross proceeds of 700,000.
 The Company relied on an exemption from the registration requirements of the Securities Act afforded by Section 4(a)(2) thereof and Rule 506 of Regulation D. The accredited investors acquired the shares for investment for their own accounts in a transaction that did not involve a general solicitation.

-On January 24, 2020, we entered into a Securities Purchase Agreement (the "January Securities Purchase Agreement") with the Purchasers providing for the issuance and sale to the Purchasers of an aggregate of 300 shares of our Series J Convertible Preferred Stock for gross proceeds of \$300,000.
+On January 24, 2020, we entered into a Securities Purchase Agreement (the "January Securities Purchase Agreement") with the Purchasers providing for the issuance and sale to the Purchasers of an aggregate of 300 shares of our Series J Convertible Preferred Stock (the "Series J Preferred Shares") for gross proceeds of \$300,000.
 The Company relied on an exemption from the registration requirements of the Securities Act afforded by Section 4(a)(2) thereof and Rule 506 of Regulation D. The accredited investors acquired the shares for investment for their own accounts in a transaction that did not involve a general solicitation.

-Effective as of May 1, 2020, we entered into a Customer Agreement and Subscription Agreement with Content Carnivores, LLC, pursuant to which the Company receives services related to the management of our social media accounts in exchange for the issuance of shares of our common stock.
-As of the date hereof, we have issued 7,391 shares of our common stock to Content Carnivores, LLC at an aggregate value of \$36,000 pursuant to this agreement.
+Effective as of May 1, 2020, we entered into a Customer Agreement and Subscription Agreement with Content Carnivores, LLC, pursuant to which the Company received services related to the management of our social media accounts in exchange for the monthly issuance of shares of our common stock valued at \$3,000, from May 1, 2020 through April 30, 2021.
+As of the date hereof, we have issued 25,309 shares of our common stock to Content Carnivores, LLC at an aggregate value of \$12,000 pursuant to this agreement.
 The Company relied on an exemption from the registration requirements of the Securities Act afforded by Section 4(a)(2) thereof and Rule 506 of Regulation D.

 On June 26, 2020, we entered into a Securities Purchase Agreement with Cavalry Fund I LP and Cavalry Special Ops Fund, LLC, pursuant to which the Company received aggregate gross proceeds of \$1,050,000 in exchange for the issuance of 5% Original Issue Senior Secured Convertible Debentures in the aggregate principal amount of \$1,200,000 and five-year warrants to purchase an aggregate of 2,400,000 shares of our common stock at an exercise price of \$0.50 per share, subject to adjustment.
 On September 29, 2020, the June 26, 2020 5% Original Issue Senior Secured Convertible Debentures mandatorily converted into 303,667 conversion units, of which 177,625 include shares of common stock and 126,042 include pre-funded warrants (the "Conversion Units").
-The Conversion Units provide substantially the same terms as the units issued in our public offering in September 2020.
+The Conversion Units provide substantially the same terms as the Units issued in September 2020.
 The pre-funded warrants provide the holder the right to purchase one share of common stock at an exercise price of \$0.01 per share, are immediately exercisable and will not expire until exercised in full.
 These pre-funded warrants were fully exercised on January 13, 2021.
-The Company also issued warrants to purchase 303,668 shares of common stock to the investors who provided us with bridge financing in June 2020 on terms which are substantially the same as the September 2020 Warrants.
+The Company also issued the Debenture Conversion Warrants.
 The Company relied on an exemption from the registration requirements of the Securities Act afforded by Section 4(a)(2) thereof and Rule 506 of Regulation D. The accredited investors acquired the shares for investment for their own accounts in a transaction that did not involve a general solicitation.